hardisj/erinsaudiocorner/content/english/loudspeakers/JBL_HDI-3800.md

 <br>
 <br>

-# Support / Contribute
+# Support the Cause

-If you like what you see here and want to help me keep it going, please consider donating via the PayPal Contribute button located below.
-Donations help me pay for new items to test, hardware, miscellaneous items and costs of the site's server space and bandwidth.
+If you like what you see here and want to help support the cause you might be interested in joining my Patreon, [here](https://www.patreon.com/erinsaudiocorner).
+You can also contribute via PayPal (the big yellow button below).

+Your support helps me pay for new items to test, hardware, miscellaneous items and costs of the site's server space and bandwidth.
 All of which I otherwise pay out of pocket.
-So, if you can help chip in a few bucks, know that it's very much appreciated.
+So, if you can help chip in a few bucks, know that it is *very much* appreciated.

 You can also join my [Facebook](https://www.facebook.com/groups/607627396679113/) and [YouTube](https://www.youtube.com/user/hardisj) pages if you'd like to follow along with updates.